Caladium is an exotic-looking, ornamental plant with large, colorful leaves.

 If you are planting in USDA hardiness grow zones 8 and lower, plan on digging up your caladium bulbs to bring them indoors for the winter months.

-Make sure to keep the bulbs in a dry, cool spot- but not below 50 degrees Fahrenheit, for a few weeks to cause your caladium to go dormant.
+Make sure to keep the bulbs in a dry, cool spot- but not below 60 degrees Fahrenheit (16 degrees Celsius) according to the University of Illinois, for a few weeks to cause your caladium to go dormant.

 After the bulb is dormant, trim the tops so that the bulb is level with the surface of the soil and get rid of any dirt or bad roots on the bulb.